-Status: Design Phase Underway - 65% Complete
+Status: Design Phase Underway - 70% Complete

-Summary: This project will widen SR-55 in the Cities of Irvine, Santa Ana, and Tustin.
+Summary: This project will widen SR-55 between I-405 and I-5 in the Cities of Irvine, Santa Ana, and Tustin.
+The improvements will include a 4-mile general purpose lane and a second HOV lane in both directions between the I-405 and I-5.
+Auxiliary lanes will be added and extended in some segments, within the project limits.
 Through a cooperative agreement, Caltrans and OCTA's consultant initiated the design together.
-During the quarter, the 65 percent design was completed in mid-January and an update was presented to the Regional Planning and Highway Committee on March 4, 2019 and to the Board on March 11, 2019.
-The 95 percent design is anticipated in July 2019.
+During the quarter, the 95 percent design was completed at the end of June.
+The 95 percent design submittal will go through quality control reviews and audit before submittal to Caltrans on July 19, 2019.
 Caltrans is responsible for developing and seeking approval of the required Supplemental Fact Sheet addressing necessary design variations on the project.
-The Supplemental Fact Sheet is anticipated to be completed in July 2019.
+The Supplemental Fact Sheet is anticipated to be completed in September 2019.
 ROW and utility coordination have been initiated and are ongoing.
 The project is anticipated to be ROW Certified and ready to list (RTL) by December 2020.
 OCTA received \$80 million for this segment through the 2018 STIP, however the segment is currently programmed in the STIP one year later than requested.
 Staff will work with the CTC staff and Caltrans to maintain the existing schedule.